keenan218/SFIA-project/README.md

 The objective of this project is to create a CRUD application, that encapsulates and integrates everything we have learnt during out short time at the academy.
 ### CRUD
 - Made up of 4 functions; Create, Read, Update and Delete.
-To adhere to CRUD, functionality will be added to allow the user to:
+To adhere to CRUD, functionality will be added to allow the user to (if followed by '-' feature isn't implemented yet):
 #### C - Create
-Users will:
-- Create Accounts
+- Create Wishlists
-- Enter userName
-- Enter email
-- Enter password
-- Create entries into the list.
+- Create entries into the wishlist.
+- Create Accounts -

 #### R - Read
-Users will:
 - be able to read and view their list
-- be able to view their accounts
+- be able to view their accounts -

 #### U - Update
-Users will:
-- be able to update their details
 - be able to edit entries they have made to the application
+- be able to update their details -

 #### D - Delete
-Users can:
-- delete their accounts
 - delete entries they have made in the list
+- delete their accounts -

 ## Architecture